larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 konsole is included as a backup.
 If you want to use another terminal as your main, replace it.

 ### ark
 ark is a KDE developed method to unzip archive files on your computer.
 "Optional" but you are going to want this.
-It supports various optional additions not included here like `7zip` and `unrar` to name two packages (.7Z and .RAR format support respectively).
+It supports various optional additions included like `7zip` and `unrar` .7Z and .RAR format support respectively.

 ---